 Q. Are there common mistakes you see students make on graduate applications?

 One is forgetting to change information in your application that you tailored for another research program isn’t necessarily a dealbreaker, but it may imply a general lack of due care and attention, or possibly a lack of enthusiasm for our program.
 Very vague personal statements that could be written by anyone make it impossible to effectively evaluate an applicant.
-And not directly addressing challenges you faced that could provide context for a rocky undergraduate semester, etc. is a missed opportunity.
+And not directly addressing challenges you faced that could provide context for a rocky undergraduate semesterrefers to the defined academic period during which single co..., etc. is a missed opportunity.
 We all struggle sometimes, so those details are important to distinguish excusable hiccups from concerning patterns.

 The most common mistake is not explaining why an applicant switched labs or received a bad grade in a key chemistry course in the personal statement.
 I think we all struggle sometimes and it is important to address the struggles.